mattx7/ComputerNetworks-Chat/README.md

 This application is a small chat that runs in the shell.
 It consists of two separate parts, a client and a server.
 It is to consider that the server has to run before the chat.

 # Contents:
-1.Getting started
+1. Getting started
-  1.a Server
+2. Server
-  1.b Client
+3. Client
-2. Specifications
+4. Specifications
-  2.a For user
+5. For user
-  2.b For devs
+6. For devs
-3. Datamodel
+7. Datamodel

 ## Getting started